Stree0408/ENGG1340_G49-/README.md

 # Customizable Minesweeper - ENGG1340_G49
   * Welcome to the Customizable Minesweeper!
-This game is a text-based Minesweeper; try our game by setting your own board!
+This game is a text-based Minesweeper on terminal.
+  * You'll get the best experience when you play it in full screen!
   *  3 Minute Demo Video:
 https://